 - School Board Policy C54.00, Alternative Education, directs the District to provide assistance in areas such as communications, budget, or technology designed to maintain and expand effective alternative schools at all grade levels.
-Staff is requesting support for the Open Doors program in line with this policy. - School Board Policy No. 2200, Equitable Access to Programs & Services which, directs the development, replication, and placement of programs and services that address systemic needs and support quality education for all students.
-The Open Doors program is in direct support of this policy by providing additional educational pathways for students who are at risk of not graduating. - Per Policy No. 6220, Procurement, any contract over \$250,000 must be brought to the Board for approval.
+Staff is requesting support for the Open Doors program in line with this policy. - Per Policy No. 6220, Procurement, any contract over \$250,000 must be brought to the Board for approval. - Policy No. 2415, High School Graduation Requirements